- 1 cup butter, cubed

 - In a large saucepan, combine butter and brown sugar over medium heat until sugar is dissolved.
 In a small bowl, beat eggs and vanilla.
 Gradually add hot sugar mixture, stirring constantly.
 Combine flour and baking powder; gradually add to the butter mixture and mix well.
 Stir in pecans.

-- Spread into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out with moist crumbs and edges are crisp.
+- Spread into a greased 13x9-in. baking pan.
+Bake at 350° for 20-25 minutes or until a toothpick inserted in the center comes out with moist crumbs and edges are crisp.
 Cool on a wire rack.
 Dust with confectioners' sugar if desired.
 Cut into bars.
 Yield: 4 dozen.

 "Yummy and easy.
 I knew from 2 sticks of butter and 2 1/4 brown sugar they would be a caramel bomb because that is the same ratio as my famous homemade caramels.
 I let my butter and sugar come to a low boil for about a minute, cool for a couple minutes then temper into the egg mixture.
 Cool completely and store in the refrigerator or due to the amount of butter and brown sugar will turn into almost a pecan pie, which I can live with.
 Sorry I have to share these, Happy Birthday Sammy !!"

 "These are truly yummy!
 Not sure why but only let me do 4 stars.
 The first time I make a recipe I follow it exactly, then tinker later...and it turned out great.
 I did use a glass pan and increase cooking time.
 They are moist and if you think they are too gooey I would think you could increase the flour a little bit.
 I thought they were perfect though."